 4. Volunteering

 Working together on a common cause can cultivate a deeper connection between a mentor and a mentee.
 If your company hosts a volunteer day, make it part of your mentorship program.
-Or pairs can choose a charity or event on their own.
+Volunteering is one of those mentoring ideas where mentors and mentees have a lot of freedom and can even choose a charity or event on their own.

 5. Networking events